Kevil, Kentucky

-Kevil is a home rule-class city in Ballard County, Kentucky, United States.
-The population was 376 at the 2010 census, down from 574 in 2000.
-It is part of the Paducah micropolitan area.
+Kevil is a home rule-class city in Ballard and McCracken counties, Kentucky, United States.
+The population was 595 as of the 2020 census, It is part of the Paducah metropolitan area.

 Leadership and Development

 The Mayor of Kevil, Kentucky is Charles Burnley.
 He won the 2018 election against Karen Schnuck Berry.
 Berry got outvoted by a total of 106 points: Burnley 190, Berry 84.

 There are four members in the Kevil City Council.
 These members include Clyde Elrod, Charlie trice, Jerry Summers, and Rhonda Lange.

 History

 Founded for its position on the Illinois Central Railroad, the town received its post office in 1903 and was named for local landowner R.U.
 Kevil.
 It was formally incorporated by the state assembly in 1910.

 Geography

 Kevil is located in eastern Ballard County at 37°5′2″N 88°53′2″W (37.083999, -88.883993), just west of the Ballard-McCracken county line.
 The city is concentrated around the intersection of U.S. Route 60 and Kentucky Route 473, approximately 17 mi west of Paducah and 16 mi northeast of Wickliffe, the Ballard County seat located on the Mississippi River which gives Kevil a zip code of 42053.

 According to the United States Census Bureau, Kevil has a total area of 1.1 km2, all land.